eric-downes/20sq-blog/_posts/2023-08-26-mev-cui-bono.md

 >There is a hard line to be drawn between transaction providers and all the other actors: There is only one party that pays: Transaction providers, which just want their transactions to be included.
 All other actors make money off the transaction providers' transactions.

 Proposers and builders are paid to guarantee transaction inclusion.
 In the good old days of mining, this was pretty much evident as miners would be paid directly with gas fees.
 Now things are a bit more complicated, as proposers are paid indirectly by builders that in turn get transaction providers' transaction fees.
-Searchers may either get paid by the user willingly to perform some kind of service (such as for CowSwap), or unwillingly as in the case of exploitative sandwitch bots.
+Searchers may either get paid by the user willingly to perform some kind of service (such as for CowSwap), or unwillingly as in the case of exploitative sandwich bots.

 In any case, the number of parties a user has to 'talk with' to get their transaction on-chain is growing (and with [PBS Guild](https://collective.flashbots.net/t/pbs-guild-proposal-v3-wip/2223) Relayers will probably get a piece of the cut as well), and more complicated infrastructure such as fractionalized/recursive block auctions will make this phenomenon even worse.